-Note that the alternatives L and R are not innocently excludable with respect to (52).
-The reason is that since the clausal complement of 'unaware' is Strawson-upward-entailing, truth of (52) guarantees non-falsity of L and R: it is impossible for (52) to be true and L and R be false.
-Furthermore, it is also impossible for L and R to be simultaneously undefined if (52) is true.
-Consequently, it is not possible to attribute the oddness of (52) to any form of exhaustification.
+Note that the alternatives L and R are cannot possibly be innocently excludable with respect to (54).
+The reason is that since the clausal complement of 'unaware' is Strawson-upward-entailing, truth of (54) guarantees non-falsity of L and R: it is impossible for (54) to be true and L and R be false.
+Furthermore, it is also impossible for (54) to be true and L and R to be simultaneously undefined (since the latter entails that (54) is undefined as well).
+Consequently, it is not possible to attribute the oddness of (54) to any form of exhaustification.41